ritaturk/xenko-docs/manual/scripting/preprocessor-variables.md

+<span class="label label-doc-level">Advanced</span>
+<span class="label label-doc-audience">Programmer</span>

 # Preprocessor variables

 If you need to have different code depending on the platforms and the graphics APIs, various preprocessor variables can be used in scripts.

+> [!WARNING]
-> **Note**: Using `Platform.Type (ref:{SiliconStudio.Core.Platform.Type})` and
+> Using @'SiliconStudio.Core.Platform.Type' and 'SiliconStudio.Xenko.Graphics.GraphicsDevice.Platform' rather than
-`GraphicsDevice.Platform (ref:{SiliconStudio.Xenko.Graphics.GraphicsDevice.Platform})` rather than
-preprocessor variables is recommended when possible.
-It avoids you to forget to update code for a specific platform after modification (the code is always compiled for all platforms).
+> preprocessor variables is recommended when possible.
+It avoids you to forget to update code
+> for a specific platform after modification (the code is always compiled for all platforms).

 # Platforms